astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/02-scientific-computing-core/08-matplotlib-fundamentals.md

 **Spectrum**: A plot showing intensity as a function of wavelength or frequency, fundamental in astronomical spectroscopy.

+**yt**: A Python package for analyzing and visualizing volumetric data from astrophysical simulations, supporting 40+ codes.

 ## Key Takeaways

-✓ **Matplotlib is your artistic medium** — Every plot is an opportunity for creative expression and experimentation
+✓ **Matplotlib is your artistic medium** – Every plot is an opportunity for creative expression and experimentation

-✓ **Always experiment with different scales** — Linear, log-log, semilog-x, and semilog-y reveal different patterns in your data
+✓ **Always experiment with different scales** – Linear, log-log, semilog-x, and semilog-y reveal different patterns in your data

-✓ **Use the object-oriented interface for research** — `fig, ax = plt.subplots()` gives you explicit control needed for publication
+✓ **Use the object-oriented interface for research** – `fig, ax = plt.subplots()` gives you explicit control needed for publication

-✓ **Build reusable plotting functions** — Create your own library encoding best practices for common astronomical plots
+✓ **Build reusable plotting functions** – Create your own library encoding best practices for common astronomical plots

-✓ **Choose perceptually uniform colormaps** — Use viridis, plasma, or cividis; avoid jet which creates false features
+✓ **Choose perceptually uniform colormaps** – Use viridis, plasma, or cividis; avoid jet which creates false features

-✓ **Master the anatomy of figures** — Understanding Rougier's diagram empowers you to customize every element
+✓ **Master the anatomy of figures** – Understanding Rougier's diagram empowers you to customize every element

-✓ **Different plots for different data** — Use scatter for measurements, lines for models, histograms for distributions
+✓ **Different plots for different data** – Use scatter for measurements, lines for models, histograms for distributions

-✓ **Save in appropriate formats** — Vector (PDF, SVG) for plots, raster (PNG) for images, both for safety
+✓ **Save in appropriate formats** – Vector (PDF, SVG) for plots, raster (PNG) for images, both for safety

-✓ **Follow astronomical conventions** — Invert magnitude axes, use proper coordinate systems, follow field standards
+✓ **Follow astronomical conventions** – Invert magnitude axes, use proper coordinate systems, follow field standards

-✓ **Visualization reveals patterns** — The right plot can make invisible relationships obvious, leading to discoveries
+✓ **Visualization reveals patterns** – The right plot can make invisible relationships obvious, leading to discoveries

+✓ **Consider yt for simulation data** – Essential tool for volumetric data from computational astrophysics codes

+✓ **WCSAxes for sky coordinates** – Use proper astronomical projections when working with FITS data

 ## Quick Reference Tables